WesleyBryie/ChumBucket/wiki/faq.md

  > If you changing your DNS service provider did not work, then you may use a VPN.
 [ProtonVPN](https://protonvpn.com/free-vpn) is a good, free, and privacy-oriented VPN service provider that you can use to access blocked sites.

 * My torrent download speeds are hecking slow even though the torrent site is reporting a ton of seeders for that torrent.
 What do?
- > As a preliminary measure, check to see how many peers are in the swarm.
+ > As a preliminary measure, check the website you got the torrent file from to see how many peers are in the swarm.
 If there is an equal amount of peers, or greater amount of peers, than seeders, it's only natural that your download speeds will be slow.
 You'll have to wait it out.
+ >
  > Make sure you are connectable.
 In your torrent client's settings, find the setting listing the port that it uses for "incoming connections".
 Change the port number to one in [the range of 49152 - 65535](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Dynamic,_private_or_ephemeral_ports).
 Visit this [site](https://www.canyouseeme.org/) and enter the port number you changed it to and it'll tell you if you are reachable or not.
-If it shows you are not reachable, you'll need to whitelist the port number in your [windows firewall settings](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html) and in your router settings (google this one, as it will depend on your router's model/brand.
+If it shows you are not reachable, you'll need to whitelist the port number in your [windows firewall settings](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html) and in your router settings.
+You'll need to google how to accomplish this, as it will depend on your router's model/brand.
  >
  > If you are using a VPN, make sure you are using a VPN service that allows port forwarding.
-If they allow port forwarding, they will give you access to enable port forwarding in your provider's control panel, either in their website or directly through their app.
-Choose to open a port from there, and then change your torrent client's port for incoming connections to the port that you enabled VPN provider's control panel.
-You won't need to mess with your firewall or router settings in this case.
+If they allow port forwarding, they will allow you to enable port forwarding via their control panel, either on their website or directly through their app.
+Choose to open a port from their control panel, and then change your torrent client's port for incoming connections to match that same port number.
+That should be it - You won't need to mess with your firewall or router settings afterwards.

 &nbsp;